erroronline1/estimateWB/README.md

 **Weight Units**
 * Select the desired output for the weight in g, kg or lb

 Thats all.
 Basically the workbench reads the objects shape.volume-property provided by FreeCAD, which is conveniently returned in mm³.
 So any output will be in metric units by default, lb and weight units toolbar work of [@zackwhit](https://github.com/zackwhit/).
+They also added a popup that has been applied to the volume as well in version 0.1.4 - now toggleable for either report view or popup.

+[@PhoneDroid](https://github.com/PhoneDroid) added the result for all *selected* parts.

 ### Installation